 Users can redirect serial ports to virtual PC, Hyper-V, VMWare, etc. with this RS232 to LAN software converter.
 This software tool lets you create virtual COM port pairs that can be used by a program working with a serial device as well as programs running on other network connected computers.
 Virtual ports that you create and share act identically to physical ports and applications working with the ports treat them as if they were real ports.

-There is also a Linux version available for ARM-based devices and computers, making Serial to Ethernet Connector accessible for embedded devices.
+There is also a Linux version available for ARM-based devices and computers, making Serial over Network Connector accessible for embedded devices.

 3. Network Serial Port Kit